joachimdekker/master-thesis/docs/thesis/chapters/basic-compiler/main.typ

       }
   }
   ```,
-  caption: [A compiled version of the spreadsheet in @sps:structure-reflection:spreadsheet2 using the basic compiler described in @chapter-compiling-excel.
+  caption: [A compiled version of @sps:structure-reflection:spreadsheet2 using the basic compiler described in @chapter-compiling-excel.
 The code shows a repetition in calculating the cells in the _Interest_ and _Balance_ column.],
   placement: auto,
 )<code:structure-reflection:spreadsheet2>